M. Jayachandran

-Madhusoodanan Jayachandran is an Indian composer, singer, and musician.
-He has won the Kerala State Film Award for Best Music Director for a record number of nine times.
+Madhusoodanan Jayachandran Nair (born 14 June 1971) is an Indian composer, singer, and musician.
+He has won the Kerala State Film Award for Best Music Director a record number of nine times.
 In 2005, he also won the state award for best male singer.
 In 2015, he won the National Film Award for Best Music Direction for the film Ennu Ninte Moideen.
 He has composed music for 126 films.

-Biography
+Early life and career

-Jayachandran was born on June 14, 1971 at Thiruvananthapuram.
+Jayachandran was born on 14 June 1971, at Thiruvananthapuram.
 He began learning Carnatic music at the age of 5 under Attingal Harihara Iyer and later under Perumbavoor G. Raveendranath.
 Thereafter, he was a student of Neyyattinkara Mohanachandran for 18 years.
 He won the Carnatic vocal competition at the Kerala University youth festival four times in a row from 1987 to 1990.
-He completed his graduation in Electrical Engineering from TKM College of Engineering and College of Engineering, Trivandrum.

-He began his career in the film industry as a playback singer for the movie Vasudha in 1992, then became an assistant to Malayalam music director G. Devarajan.
+Jayachandran began his career in the film industry as a playback singer for the movie Vasudha in 1992 and then became an assistant to Malayalam music director G. Devarajan.
 In 1995, he became an independent music director through the film Chantha.